 Strategically placed informational flyers are effective in notifying the public of the date, time, and location of upcoming participation opportunities, including public workshops and events.
 Flyers are customarily placed in the government offices and on all Pasco County Public Transportation (PCPT) buses.

-Additional flyers may be posted in libraries and on community boards in public locations, and distributed to students from the local public schools.
 Flyers/surveys are produced in both Spanish and English and posted on the MPO's website.
-An example of comment cards used for the Withlacoochee State Trail Connector project and the Wesley Chapel Roadway Connections Study is included.
-These comment cards were also available on the MPO's website.
+An example of comment cards used for the Withlacoochee State Trail Connector project is included.